MVCC WORKS

 Mohawk Valley Community College attracts a very diverse range of students in terms of age, race and ethnicity, ability, and career aspirations, preparing them to further their education and achieve their professional dreams.

-The College spans two campuses – one in Utica and one in Rome – offers 90 degree and certificate options for its enrollment of more than 13,000 individual students in credit programs (8,400) and non-credit and support programs (5,000).
+The College spans two campuses – one in Utica and one in Rome – offers 90 academic program options for its enrollment of more than 13,000 individual students in credit programs (8,400) and non-credit and support programs (5,000).

 Challenges